-41. In another context, other studies demonstrate how nonfarm employment can help rural dwellers avoid sliding into poverty during agricultural shocks in Africa and Asia (Kijima, Matsumoto, and Yamano 2006; Otsuka and Yamano 2006).

-42. We focus the estimates using wage labor in the most recent seven days.
-Although wage labor in the previous 12 months is available in the data, the effect of shocks cannot be attributed using the information on labor supply over such long periods.
+42 In another context, other studies demonstrate how nonfarm employment can help rural dwellers oust sliding into poverty during agricultural shocks in Africa and Asia (Kijima et al. 2006, Otsuka and Yamano 2006).
+43 We focus the estimates using wage labor in the most recent seven days.
+Whilst wage labor in the previous 12 months is available in the data, the effect of shocks cannot be attributed using the information on labor supply over such long periods.